aravind-sadharani/chandraveena/src/blog/raga-alapana/index.md

 description: "I am S. Balachander, an Indian classical musician and a performing artist of Chandraveena.
 In my long association with music, I have been privileged to have had deep and meaningful discussions on the theory of music with my Ustad, and undertaken further study of scriptures to understand our music better.
 Here I share my reading of what a Raga Alapana is.
 Read on to find out more!"
 ---

+*Raga Alapana* is the **primary** format for introducing and developing a Raga in Indian Classical music.

+## Background

+In an [earlier post](/blog/what-is-classical/), we posed the question: "What is Classical about Indian Classical music?"
+We discussed how the intertwined evolution of *Lakshya* (presentation) and *Lakshana* (grammar) have lent Indian Classical Music its distinctive identity.
+We also delved into [*Lakshanas*](/blog/grammar-of-music/) which define the grammar of Indian Classical music.
+We looked at the impact of adopting the concept of *Adhara Shadaj* (singing to a fixed fundamental tonic), how this turned *Jatis* from the pre-Adhara Shadaj era into *Ragas* of the present era, and also on several aspects of *Lakshanas* including types of *Swaras*, timing and usage of *Swaras* and formation of musical phrases and scales.
+Now, let us look at Raga Alapana.

-A typical presentation of an Indian Classical music performance has two parts :
+A typical performance of Indian Classical music has two parts:

-*Anibaddha Sangeet* - Raga Music which is not bound by lyrics, meter or tala.
-Eg, Raga Alapana
+* *Anibaddha Sangeet* - Raga music which is not bound by lyrics, meter or tala.

-*Nibadhha Sangeet* - Raga Music which is bound by lyrics, meter and tala.
-Eg, Pallavi
+* *Nibaddha Sangeet* - Raga music which is bound by lyrics, meter and tala.
+Although parts of Nibaddha Sangeet are composed, it is still very much open to improvisation within the constraints of the lyrics, meter and tala.

-Here in this post, I will talk about Raga Alapana.
+Raga Alapana is the primary format of Anibaddha Sangeet.

+## Overview

-*Raga Alapana* contains two words - *Raga* and *Alapana*.
+The term *Raga Alapana* contains two words - *Raga* and *Alapana*.
 This begets the question - what is a *Raga*?
 This is a vast subject in itself, but I will address it briefly here.
-A Raga is identified in terms of its Lakshana and Lakshya.
-You can read more about introduction to lakshana and lakshya [here](/blog/music-as-a-performing-art) and a more detailed post on lakshanas [here](/blog/grammar-of-music).

-Pertaining to the Lakshya aspect, our scriptures describe a Raga as that which pleases the mind, and evokes an emotional response.
-However, to formalise, and bring in consistency in performaces, Lakshanagranthas have set out grammar for the presentation of Ragas.
+A *Raga* can be defined as a musical scale, together with a set of Lakshanas and Lakshya which results in a consistent, recognisable musical framework.
+To formalise the "feeling" of a Raga, and to bring in consistency in performances, Lakshanagranthas have set out the grammar for the presentation of Ragas.
 This includes the set of notes to be used in the Raga, the consonant relationship of each note with other notes, and rules regarding how a valid musical phrase can be constructed.
 These rules also mould the microtonal shades of notes that can be used and therefore the overall tuning of the scale of the Raga.
-Microtonal variations of a note is a fascinating subject in itself for another post.

-Within the framework of this grammar, a Raga presentation which can be described as *Ranjayati* (that which illuminates, gratifies, colors the mind) is the most important characteristic in the presentation of a Raga.
+Through a cycle of listening, learning, practicing and performing, a student can learn the Lakshana aspect of a given Raga as well.
+However, these only define the framework and by themselves do not make music.
+Within this framework, a performer can attempt to improvise and develop the Raga through a musical performance.
+Artists must apply Lakshya to their rendition and create a Raga presentation which can be described as *Ranjayati* (that which illuminates, gratifies and colours the mind).
+This is the most important characteristic in the presentation of a Raga.

 According to our scriptures, the presentation of a Raga can be through multiple forms - *Raga Alapti*, *Rupak Alapti*, *Prabandha*, *Kriti*, etc. We can consider Raga Alapti as the earliest mention of the concept of Raga Alapana.
 Raga Alapana is a systematic extempore exploration and presentation of a Raga, within the governing principles of Raga Lakshana.
-This part of the musical presentation does not have any rhythmic cycle and therefore is commonly performed without any rhythmic accompaniment.
+It does not have any rhythmic cycle and therefore is commonly performed without any rhythmic accompaniment.
 Raga Alapana uses certain syllables and vocal solfas as a means to sing which I covered in [this post](/intro/#alap) for explanation.

-Alapana, Alapti and Alap are all synonymous.
+Note that the terms Alapana, Alapti and Alap are all synonymous.

-## Raga Alapana
+## Structure of Raga Alapana

 Raga Alapana can be classified into the following stages: